Eluss/eluss.github.io/_posts/2016-12-12-are-your-views-dumb-enough.md

 ---

 I believe that this way of structuring your code can benefit you a lot and will result in much cleaner code and tests that will not require that much time to run.
 The approach to running tests without simulator is a kind of “proof of concept” for me that I wanted to share with you.
 I’m willing to try it out more on the battlefield and see how it holds.

-If you had experience with this way of running test, I’d be glad if you could share it in comments section below!
+How do you solve these issues?
+Do you have experience in running test this way?
+I’d be glad if you share it in comments section below ;)

 This article is cross-posted with my [my company blog](http://blog.brightinventions.pl/)